 Some of our projects require use of new raw wool.
 We get it from the sustainable sheep farm in the south of Poland.
 Then we use yarns in natural shades of wool or dye them with plant-based dyes.

 Also known as T-shirt yarn, recycled cotton yarn is a waste from production of knitted materials.
 It’s a very soft and practical material, suitable for people allergic to wool and vegans.

 Studio.
-The main feature of our studio on Bohdanowicza 2 Street is a giant window with the street view.
-Everyone can have a peek at how kilims are being made.
-You can also visit us inside because our door is always open.
+You can always step by in our studio based at 10 lutego 5a because our door is always open for visitors.
 The studio is our workshop but also a showroom where you can buy our products or take a part in our weaving course.